merenlab/merenlab.org/data/fmt-gut-colonization/index.md

         -o ${file};
 done

-# make sure you have all the files:
+# make sure you have all the files
 ls -l

 total 456